Recent Numbers Show Prices of New Homes Rise in New York, Sales Decrease

-In August, the New York, NY market saw a decline year-over-year in new home closings, and with a percentage decline steeper than July 2013, there were suggestions the market may be worsening.
-Closings sank 29.5% from a year earlier to 665.
-This was after the housing market saw a 25.0% fall year-over-year in July.
+In the New York, NY market, closings of new homes sank year-over-year in December, and with a percentage fall steeper than November 2013, there were signals the market may be worsening.
+New home closings saw a 24.9% decline from a year earlier to 570.
+This came on the heels of a 9.5% decline year-over-year in November.

 Pricing and Mortgage Trends